anki-code/xonsh-operators-proposal/XEP-2.rst

 Github repository
 *****************

-There is Github repo `xonsh-xep-2 <https://github.com/anki-code/xonsh-xep-2>`_ that is fork from original xonsh repository that has changes to implement the XEP-2 approach.
+There is Github repo `xonsh2 <https://github.com/anki-code/xonsh2>`_ that is fork from original xonsh repository that has changes to implement the XEP-2 approach.

+This xonsh fork was created by `my-xonsh-fork <https://github.com/anki-code/my-xonsh-fork>`_ and not affect your host xonsh installation.
+So you can run `xonsh2`, create `.xonshrc_2` or add it to shebang without concerns.

 Install and try:

 .. code-block:: bash

-    pip install -U git+https://github.com/anki-code/xonsh-xep-2
+    pip install -U git+https://github.com/anki-code/xonsh2
-    xonsh --no-rc
+    xonsh2

 Feel free to make pull requests or create issues in the `xonsh-xep-2 <https://github.com/anki-code/xonsh-xep-2>`_ repo if you like the XEP-2 approach.